“Between Fire and Water,” in symbolic terms, is where we are. The necessary path.

 “…There is a city built and set on a plain, and it is full of all good things; but the entrance to it is narrow and set in a precipitous place, so that there is fire on the right hand and deep water on the left.
 There is only one path lying between them, that is, between the fire and the water, so that only one person can walk on the path.”2 Esdras 7:6-8

-I’ve expanded more on the concept of a left/right paradigm here.
+More on the concept of the left/right paradigm here.